ryanmimrie/ryanmimrie.github.io/whmavi_distribution_designer.md

 ---

 ## Description
-This designer is a visual representation of the distribution function used in WH-MAVI to create agent phenotypic heterogeneity.
+This designer is a visual representation of the distribution function used in WH-MAVI to create phenotypic heterogeneity.

 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>
 <script src="https://ryanmimrie.github.io/assets/js/math.js"></script>